stephane-lieumont/Openclassrooms_P012-sportsee/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run deploy`
-Builds the app for production to the `build` folder.\
+Builds the app for production on branch production only to the `build` folder.\
 And push on branch gh-page the application.
 All datas are now on files mocks